 Barnwell Schools policy is for children to be educated within their correct chronological year group, with the curriculum differentiated as necessary to meet the needs of individual children.
 This is in line with DfE guidance which states that "in general, children should be educated in their normal age group".
+The exception to this will be summer born children who delayed their entry into reception and have been educated out of their year group ever since.

-If parents/carers believe their child(ren) should be educated in a different year group they should, at the time of application, submit supporting evidence from relevant professionals working with the child and family stating why the child must be placed outside their normal age appropriate cohort.
+If parents/carers believe their child(ren) should be educated in a different year group they should, at the time of application, submit supporting evidence from relevant professionals working with the child and family stating why the child must be placed outside their normal age-appropriate cohort.
 DfE guidance makes clear that "it is reasonable for admission authorities to expect parents to provide them with information in support of their request - since without it they are unlikely to be able to make a decision on the basis of the circumstances of the case".